 Canon D30 vs Leica M10

 The Canon EOS-D30 and the Leica M10 (Typ 3656) are two digital cameras that were revealed to the public, respectively, in May 2000 and January 2017.
-The Canon D30 is a DSLR, while the M10 is a rangefinder-style mirrorless camera.
-The cameras are based on an APS-C (Canon D30) and a full frame (M10) sensor.
+The D30 is a DSLR, while the M10 is a rangefinder-style mirrorless camera.
+The cameras are based on an APS-C (D30) and a full frame (M10) sensor.
 The Canon has a resolution of 3.1 megapixels, whereas the Leica provides 23.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.